Tracy A. Robinson

 Tracy A. Robinson is the president and chief executive officer of the Canadian National Railway.
 She was elevated to the position in January 2022.
-She formally took her position as CEO on February 28, 2022.
+She formally took her position as CEO on February 28, 2022, becoming the first female CEO of a Canadian railway.
 In choosing Robinson CN prevailed over TCI Fund Management, which had fought to change the members of the board and had a different choice for CN's CEO.
 She previously had been an energy executive and had been an official at CN's longtime rival, the Canadian Pacific Railway.

-Early life
+Early life and education

 She earned a bachelors of communication at the University of Saskatchewan and a masters of business administration at the University of Pennsylvania's Wharton School of Business.